-Your Directors present herewith the 6th Annual Report on the business& operations of the Company along with the Audited Statement of Accounts for thefinancial year ended 31st March 2020.
+Your Directors present herewith the 8th Annual Report on the business& operations of the Company along with the Audited Financial Statements for thefinancial year ended 31st March 2022.

 1. Financial Results

 (Rs. in lakhs)